 We are based in the Percy Building where the majority of your seminars and tutorials will take place.
 Our purpose-built postgraduate suite includes several dedicated computer clusters, meeting rooms, a kitchen and lounge area.

-You also have access to the award-winning Peter Robinson Library, which offers excellent resources for archival research in the Special Collections.
+You also have access to the award-winning Philip Robinson Library, which offers excellent resources for archival research in the Special Collections.
 There are also collections that you can use at Newcastle City Library and the Newcastle Literary and Philosophical Society.

 In the news